 The results shine a light on the challenge of campaign attribution.
 Many of those surveyed struggle to identify which campaign metrics to track, and, frequently enough, they disagree on the best approach to attribution.
 A majority of respondents (63%) said that the ideal state of marketing attribution means being able to track customers throughout the full marketing and sales funnel.

-To work towards that goal, here are five best practices to help you set more accurate and effective goals for future campaigns.
+To work towards that goal, here’s five best practices to help you set more accurate and effective goals for future campaigns.